Deployable packages best practices

 - For monitoring solutions that contain sub-components (For example, Microsoft Windows Servers), select only the sub-components that are required.
 This helps in reducing the deployable package file size.

-BMC recommends the following best practices regarding the Deployable packages that include the PATROL Agent:
+BMC recommends the following best practices regarding the Deployable packages that include the PATROL Agent only:

 PATROL Agent tagging